endurantgames/52-first-dates/src/game/play.md

 Opportunity Event; if you don't wish to, even if you have a card you *could* play, tell the other players that you pass.

+## Persistence of Opportunity Events

+Once an Opportunity Event card has been played and not successfully responded to, the Opportunity player turns the Status Stack sideways.
+While it doesn't interrupt later card plays, the event is ongoing as long as the Stack is still sideways.

+When another card is played on that Stack, the event ends, and the player who played that card can describe how the situation changed.
+For example, if the event is that a co-worker -- a named NPC -- appeared and started talking to the System character in the middle of Date Night, playing a card on that stack could indicate that the System and Date managed to slip away from the chatty Cathy.

 ## Drawing New Cards {#game-draw}

 Normally, you get to draw a new card after you play one.
 However, if Opportunity plays a card, neither you nor Opportunity draw a replacement card until after you've either responded or passed on responding.

 ## Ending a Date